 UML Use Case Diagram

-UML use case diagram is one of the types of UML diagram which is used to represent the dynamic diagram by mapping the structure of the systems using actors and use cases.
-Where use cases are used to represent the set of activities, services that the system needs to perform, and actors are the entity that works under defined roles within the system.
-Use case diagram is useful for representing the functional requirements of the system using various notations like system, use case, actors, and relationships.
+UML use case diagram is one of the types of UML diagram used to represent the dynamic diagram by mapping the structure of the systems using actors and use cases.
+Use cases represent the set of activities and services the system needs to perform, and actors are the entity that works under defined roles within the system.
+A use case diagram helps represent the functional requirements of the system using various notations like system, use case, actors, and relationships.

 What is UML Use Case Diagram?